mhl/mysociety-cvs/iso/bin/README.txt

-clear-generated-maps - erase maps entries in database and .iso route files clear-tile-cache - clear tile server's cache of tiles uk-bounds - Provide tile bounds for the UK at different zoom levels
+clear-generated-maps - erase maps entries in database and .iso route files clear-tile-cache - clear tile server's cache of tiles uk-bounds - Provide tile bounds for the UK at different zoom levels grab-uk-bounds-urls - Grab URL of every tile in UK from a URL base, so it gets precached

+manual-invites - Manually send out invites to use private beta email-invites - Send out more invitations to private beta email-finished-maps - Send out emails saying a map is finished

-populate-all - generate binary files for C++ journey planner, and put stations in database cull_stations.py - calculate render threshold for stations at different zoom levels
+populate-all - generate binary files for C++ journey planner, and put stations in database cull_stations.py - calculate render threshold for stations at different zoom levels populate-houseprices.py - put house prices in database populate-scenic.py - put scenicness data in database

 i-am-traffic.py - load test Contours of Life traffic-analyse - run i-am-traffic.py with varying numbers of worker map sessions